from esso to engro

 Engro Fertilizers Limited was incorporated in June 2009 to manage the fertilizer business post demerger.
 The demerger required the approval of the High Court of Sindh, which was granted on December 9, 2009 after obtaining the requisite approvals from the creditors and shareholders of the Company.
 The demerger became effective from January 1, 2010.
 Consequently, all fertilizer business assets and liabilities have been transferred to Engro Fertilizers Limited against the issue of shares to the Company.

-To reflect the change in the scope of mandate and scale of operations, Engro Chemical Pakistan Limited has been renamed as ‘Engro Corporation Limited’ with effect from January 1, 2010.
+To reflect the change in the scope of mandate and scale of operations, Engro Chemical Pakistan Limited was renamed as ‘Engro Corporation Limited’ with effect from January 1, 2010.
 Engro Corp, as the holding company is responsible for the long term vision of the company, overseeing the performance of the subsidiaries and affiliates, allocation of capital, management of talent, leadership development, HR guiding policies, leadership role in public relations and CSR activities, control structures, legal and IT support.

 Engro Corp will maintain a lean structure with a focused scope, allowing maximum empowerment to the subsidiaries and affiliates to drive the operations of their respective organizations.